satbyy/go-noto-universal/README.md

 ### Others

-FontTools package comes with nice utilities `ttx` (ttf to xml and back), `pyftsubset` (create font with subset of given font) and `pyftmerge` (merging fonts, basically same as this repo).
+FontTools package comes with nice utilities `ttx` (ttf to xml and back), `pyftsubset` (create font with subset of given font) and `pyftmerge` (merging fonts, the workhorse of this repo).

 `libharfbuzz-bin` offers CLI utilities `hb-view` and `hb-shape` which are useful for visualising rendered characters.